andreas-zeller/andreas-zeller.github.io/_posts/2025-01-25-The-Virtue-of-Simplicity.md

 ---
 layout: post
-title:  "The Virtue of Simplicity: Andreas Zeller's Commencement Speech at Passau University"
+title:  "The Virtue of Simplicity"
 author: Andreas Zeller
 tags: popular
 ---

-_On January 24, 2025, I was invited to give a commencement speech for the graduates of Passau University.
-My speech focuses on the "virtue of simplicity", reflecting on the role of simplicity in science, both personal and universal, and how it is important for the future career of graduates._
+_On January 24, 2025, I was invited to give a **commencement speech** for the graduates of Passau University.
+My speech focused on the "virtue of simplicity", reflecting on the role of simplicity in science, both personal and universal, and how it is important for the future career of graduates._

 Dear president, dear mayor, dear graduates, dear families and friends, dear colleagues, dear Gordon, and dear honored guests.
 What a privilege it is to stand before you on this day.